Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast

 A process $p_i$ sends a message to a process $p_j$ by invoking the primitive ``${\sf send}$ {\sc tag}$(m)$ ${\sf to}~p_j$'', where {\sc tag} is the type of the message and $m$ its content.
 To simplify the presentation, it is assumed that a process can send messages to itself.
 A process receives a message by executing the primitive ``${\sf receive} ()$''.
 The macro-operation ``${\sf broadcast}$ {\sc tag}$(m)$'' is a shortcut for ``{\bf for} $j\in\{1,\cdots,n\}$ {\bf do} ${\sf send}$ {\sc tag}$(m)$ ${\sf to}~p_j$ {\bf end for}''.

 \paragraph{Failure model} Up to $t$ processes can exhibit a {\it Byzantine} behavior.
-A Byzantine process is a process that behaves arbitrarily: it can crash, fail to send or receive messages, send arbitrary messages, start in an arbitrary state, perform arbitrary state transitions, etc. Hence, a Byzantine process, which is assumed to send a message $m$ to all the processes, can send a message $m_1$ to some processes, a different message $m_2$ to another subset of processes, and no message at all to the other processes.
+A Byzantine process is a process that behaves arbitrarily: it can crash, fail to send or receive messages, send arbitrary messages, start in an arbitrary state, perform arbitrary state transitions, etc. As a simple example, a Byzantine process, which is assumed to send a message $m$ to all the processes, can send a message $m_1$ to some processes, a different message $m_2$ to another subset of processes, and no message at all to the other processes.
 Moreover, Byzantine processes can collude to ``pollute'' the computation.
 They can also control the network in the sense that they can re-order message deliveries at correct processes.